IEEEBerkeley/hope-www/index.rst

 ===
 *I missed the first class.
 Can I still enroll?*

 Yes.
-You will be given the CCN during the second week of class.
+You will be given the CCN when you come to the second week of class.
+Keep in mind that we may not have enough seats for you to enroll, and that you will be joining the class with one absence.

 Contact